kbase/relation_engine/importers/data_sources/README.md

 [importer] ℹ      ignored: 0
 [importer] ℹ      updated: 0
 [importer] ℹ Finished Import
 ```

+Note that the script reports that '6' documents were created.

+#### Shut down server

 The test RE API Server should be shut down when done: